johanrin/ssr-app-eb/README.md

-# ssr-app-eb - How to deploy your server-side React app with AWS Elastic Beanstalk
+# ssr-app-eb - I deployed a server-side React app with AWS Elastic Beanstalk.
+Here’s what I learned.

-I'm doing the #AWSCertified challenge and I decided to write about my journey.
+I’m doing the #AWSCertified challenge and I decided to write about my journey.
 The purpose is to share what I learn and also the pain points I encounter during the process.

 During this Easter weekend, I decided to explore AWS Elastic Beanstalk.

-The objective is to deploy a basic React app using Elastic Beanstalk command line interface (EB CLI).
-The experience should be simple as possible.
+My objective was to deploy a basic React app using Elastic Beanstalk command line interface (EB CLI).
+The experience had to be simple as possible.

 I decided to use [Razzle](https://github.com/jaredpalmer/razzle), a server-rendering framework, for this experiment because I think it's more flexible than Next.js.
-But you can easily adapt the commands explained below for your framework.
+But we can easily adapt the commands explained below for other frameworks.

 The repository is divided in two parts: